 3. Canmore – where to stay near Banff for hiking

 If you love mountains but don’t enjoy the crowds, Canmore is the best place to stay for you!
 After just a 20min drive southeast of Downtown Banff, you will leave the boutique Banff streets behind and arrive in an authentic mountain town.
 If you don’t have access to a car, don’t worry!
 Banff’s local bus #3 runs to Canmore!

 Prices in Canmore generally get you more bang for your buck than in hotels in Banff which means it has the best places to stay in Banff if you are on a budget but still want to be close to all that Banff has to offer.
 Canmore is my personal favorite place to stay when I visit Banff.

-Listen to the Bow River flow through Canmore below whilst you dip in the luxurious pool or relax in a hot tub with a panoramic view of the Canadian Rockies.
-If you’re looking for a truly incredible place to stay, you’ll never want to leave this high-class hotel with an on-site bar, restaurant, and fitness center!
+Listen to the Bow River flow through Canmore below while you dip in the luxurious pool or relax in a hot tub with a panoramic view of the Canadian Rockies.
+If you’re looking for one of the best Banff hotels to stay in, you’ll never want to leave this high-class hotel with an on-site bar, restaurant, and fitness center!

 The Calgary airport is the biggest flight hub close to Banff, meaning it is filled with places to stay if you want to fly in and fly out, with only time for a day trip to the national park.
 Connecting to Vancouver and need a place to stay?
 Check out our Vancouver accommodation guide here.

-If you’re thinking that you’ve heard of Calgary but not sure why it’s probably because of the Calgary Stampede held every July.
-The Calgary Stampede is the world’s largest outdoor rodeo so if you’re planning on visiting whilst it’s on, make sure to book early as the best hotels sell out fast!
+If you think that you’ve heard of Calgary but are not sure why, it’s probably because of the Calgary Stampede, held every July.
+The Calgary Stampede is the world’s largest outdoor rodeo so if you’re planning on visiting while it’s on, make sure to book early, as the best hotels in Banff sell out fast!

 Here are some of the best hotels and Airbnbs I have selected for you in Calgary: